russellbomer/scrapesuite/docs/INFINITE_SCROLL_API_GUIDE.md

 }
 ```

-You can still use ScrapeSuite:
+You can still use Foundry:
 1. Extract the HTML from the JSON response
 2. Parse with BeautifulSoup as normal
 3. Loop through pages by incrementing offset/page